Starts at $0 + state fees and only takes 5-10 minutes

 Podcast Insights provides podcasters with tools and resources to help you “start, grow, and monetize your podcast.”
 They have articles to help you determine which podcast hosting platform you want to use, what recording gear to purchase, how to register a domain name for your podcast, and much more.

 The Podcast Host is a wide-ranging resource for podcasters of any experience level.
-They have information regarding planning your podcast, including equipment recommendations and publishing insights, and they also have plenty of resources for expanding and monetizing your podcast as well.
+It provides information regarding podcast planning, including equipment recommendations and publishing insights, and it also has plenty of resources for expanding and monetizing your podcast.

 If you’re looking for podcast hosting, give BuzzSprout a long look.
 To date, they’ve helped more than 100,000 podcasts get off the ground, and they also offer resources for promoting your podcast, as well as tracking its success.
 We’re also big fans of their “31 of the Best Podcasting Resources” article, which is stuffed with valuable tools for podcasters.